Illustration of a person with diabetes sitting at a table with a glucose meter nearby, looking toward a window with soft natural light

 Vitreoretinal surgery

-In advanced PDR complicated by non-clearing vitreous haemorrhage or tractional retinal detachment, vitreoretinal surgery may be needed.
+In advanced PDR complicated by non-clearing vitreous hemorrhage or tractional retinal detachment, vitreoretinal surgery may be needed.
 The surgeon removes the blood-filled vitreous and any fibrovascular scar tissue pulling on the retina.
 Outcomes depend heavily on how much retinal damage occurred before surgery.
 Getting to this point is precisely what the whole treatment pathway aims to prevent.

 The Most Important Thing You Can Do: Attend Your Screening